CMT-MU/MultiPie/docs/src/install.md

 ## Shell Commands
 MultiPie provides the following command-line utilities:
-- `mp_create_samb file1, file2, ...`
+- `mp_create input1, input2, ...`

-  create the SAMB for the specified model files.
+  create models by the model input files.
-- `mp_create_samb_matrix file1, file2, ...`

-  create the SAMB matrix for the specified select_parameter files.
-- `mp_create_samb_qtdraw file1, file2, ...`

-  generate QtDraw files of the SAMB for the specified model files.
+- `mp_analyze control`

+  analyze the model by the control file.

 See the [Getting Started](getting_started.md) guide for examples.